PredictiveEcology/SpaDES/cran-comments.md

 1. There are three parts to this note:

     a.
-We apologize for having missed these bugs when previously submitting to CRAN 5 days ago.
+We apologize for having missed these bugs when previously submitting to CRAN.

-            Days since last update: 5
+            Days since last update: 1

     a.
 Several words were flagged as possibly mispelled, but they are not.